omicscodeathon/reproteomics/README.md

 # Reproducible proteomics
-<p align="justify">The lack of reproducible science in proteomics analyses – a bioinformatics perspective<p>
+<p align="justify">The Crisis of Proteomics Reproducibility - A Bioinformatics Perspective<p>

 Objective and aims:
 The objective of this literature review is to critically examine the challenges associated with the complexity and variability of available frameworks in proteomics analyses.
 Specifically, it aims to: